Is your ‘bounce’ rate an accurate reflection of how engaging your blog is?

 Beware: When somebody only visits one page Google puts them in the 0 to 10 second category irrespective of how long they spend on your page.
 The reason is that Google measures engagement when a visitor moves between pages!

 With a blog a lot of people will only view one page so the 0 to 10 second section will generally be high.
+Make sure you look at these stats alongside the other metrics we mention, to make sure you get a clear overview of what your readers are doing.

 3. Average Pages / Time on Site and Bounce Rate